Why would a man in his prime grandparenting years choose to become a new father?

 As a result, men lose both Leydig cells — the cells in the testicles that make testosterone — and Sertoli cells, which support and nurture new sperm.

 That means more sperm are defective and contain potentially harmful DNA mutations, known as de novo mutations.
-According to a paper published in Nature, the average dad under age 30 passes on about 55 mutations to a child.
+According to a published in Nature, the average dad under age 30 passes on about 55 mutations to a child.
 With each passing year, that number increases by two.

 So by age 80, the paternal contribution would be eight times as many de novo mutations.
 One possible consequence is trouble conceiving or carrying a pregnancy to term, Ramasamy said.